 The point is, insurance companies don’t always take broken bones seriously, since a broken arm or leg can be quite common in daily life.
-But these types of injuries have the potential to be very serious, and should be treated as so.
+But in reality, these types of injuries are often serious.

 Broken Bones are Serious, Contact an Experienced Chicago Injury Lawyer

 If you suffer a broken bone in an accident involving another party, whether in a traffic accident or an accident on someone else’s property, the other party may be legally liable for your damages.
 Regardless of what your insurance does or does not cover, you might be able to recover damages from the other driver or property owner, or from that person’s insurance carrier.

 It is important to explore your legal options to obtaining compensation for your injuries.
 There is no reason for you to bear all the expenses yourself if another party was responsible.
 In addition, the law imposes deadlines on the amount of time you have to bring a legal claim for compensation after an accident.
 Don’t delay—contact an attorney as soon as possible to ensure you don’t lose important legal rights.